How To Write a Job Description That Attracts the Most-Qualified Candidates

 A woman interviewing another woman for a position

 Replacing, upskilling, and reskilling are all hiring trends in response to job vacancies within an organization.
-Additionally, upskilling employees can offer high-performers a path to company advancement.
+Additionally, upskilling employees is a human resource management strategy that offers high-performers a path to company advancement.

 What is upskilling?

 Sometimes, upskilling employees is relevant when considering rehiring or promoting current employees.
-Rehiring may be a good fit if:
+Rehiring may be the right human resource management strategy if:

 • The former employee left the company voluntarily because of a temporary life condition (moving, marriage, pregnancy) that will no longer be a barrier to their work at the company;